Upstairs, Downstairs (1971 TV series): Series Five (set 1919–1930)

-In the roaring 1920s, Georgina and her friends rebel against the depression and hard times of the post-war period, but her frivolity and merriment quickly end — firstly after the suicide of a friend who professed his love for her and threatened to kill himself unless she married him, and then killed himself during a Roaring 20s party at the Bellamy house.
-Secondly, Georgina accidentally kills a working class man after taking Richard's car without permission and driving it herself to compete in a scavenger hunt.
+In the roaring 1920s, Georgina and her friends rebel against the depression and hard times of the post-war period, but her frivolity and merriment quickly end – first after the suicide of a friend who professed his love for her and threatened to kill himself unless she married him, and then killed himself during a Roaring 20s party at the Bellamy house.
+Second, Georgina accidentally kills a working-class man after taking Richard's car without permission and driving it herself to compete in a scavenger hunt.
 Her friends, part of the moneyed, bored and pleasure-seeking "bright young things", desert her at the inquest.
 Only the rich but shallow Lady Dolly Hale and also the seemingly dull Lord Robert Stockbridge, heir to a dukedom, defend her.
 Georgina and Robert quickly fall in love.
 James suffers long-term emotional stress from his war experiences and Hazel's death.
 Restless, he stands for Parliament, but loses the election.

 Lord Stockbridge's parents send their son on a trip around the world to try to wean him from Georgina, under the guise of helping him discover whether his feelings are true.
 James returns from America in October 1929, where he has visited Elizabeth and become rich through speculation on Wall Street.
 Rose allows James to invest the money Gregory left her when he died in the war, but the market crashes and James loses everything.
 James had also "borrowed a fair bit" that he now is unable to repay.
 He has disgraced his family and taken advantage of a member of staff who trusted him.
-Depressed and ashamed, he goes to a hotel in Maidenhead and commits suicide.
+Depressed and ashamed, he goes to a hotel in Maidenhead and kills himself.

 The final episode, set in 1930, finds things looking up at Eaton Place as Georgina marries Lord Stockbridge on 12 June 1930.
 Mr Hudson and Mrs Bridges also finally marry, and take the uneducated but surprisingly shrewd kitchen maid, Ruby Finch, to the seaside with them, to run a guest house.
 When asked by Rose how she feels about becoming part of the Hudsons' household, Ruby says, "They'll not last long, and I'll have guest house all to meself."
 Lord Bellamy has delivered his retirement speech to the House of Lords.
 He and Virginia retreat to a small villa in Dorset, keeping Rose Buck in their employ.
-Young Edward and his wife, Daisy, are elevated to the posts of butler and head house parlourmaid in the country household of the Marquess and new Marchioness of Stockbridge.
+Young Edward and his wife, Daisy, are elevated to the posts of butler and head house parlourmaid in the country household of the marquess and new marchioness of Stockbridge.